-Podcasts, resources, blogs, toolkits and reports to explore before/after the Engage Conference to spark conversation and ideas around the theme of young people’s cultural entitlement.
+Podcasts, resources, blogs, toolkits and reports to explore before/after the Engage Conference to spark conversation and ideas around the theme of children and young people’s cultural entitlement.

 Podcast: Thrive – Young Lives

 Young people aged 15–18 from Gravesend in Kent talk to their peers both locally and across the UK about what it’s like to be a young person in 2019.

 Action for Children’s Arts, Jan 2019

 This study was commissioned by Action for Children’s Arts (ACA) to explore the feasibility of a pilot project for an Arts BackPack for primary-aged children living in the UK.

 This Podcast by Conference Contributor Iain Wheeldon series is part of an ongoing project which explores different Career Pathways across the Museum, Gallery, Heritage and wider Cultural Sectors.

 The Durham Commission is a joint research collaboration between Durham University and Arts Council England, convened to look at the role creativity and creative thinking should play in the education of young people.

 On page 40 you’ll find information on City of Dreams, the ten-year programme aiming to give every child and young person in Newcastle and Gateshead access to arts and culture and the inspiration for the Engage Conference 2019.

 Podcast: Is art education in crisis?